openedx/docs.openedx.org/source/translators/quickstarts/start-translating-openedx.rst

   role.

-* You have joined the Transifex `edx-platform project`_ with the language(s) you wish to translate to
+* You have joined the Transifex `edx-platform project`_ with the language(s) you wish to translate to.

 * You have to be fluent in both English and the language(s) you are translating to.
 You should have deep knowledge of English to be capable of translating phrases from the user interface and  documentation.
 You should become a translator only if you feel you are capable of translating in both English and your target language.
-Open edX is written in English, so all translations are done from English to another language
+Open edX is written in English, so all translations are done from English to another language.

 * You have joined the Open edX Slack and Discourse (https://discuss.openedx.org) .
 Links to join are available at the `Open edX Community`_ page.
 Translation help is available in the ``#translations-working-group`` Slack channel!

-* You want to translate for the Open edX platform.
-If you want to translate for the Open edX website (https://openedx.org) instead, this occurs in a different application(G-translate), in order to become a collaborator with G-translate, you should contact our Open edX Community Manager Eden Huthmacher by writing an email: ``ehuthmacher at axim dot org``.
+* Note: If you want to translate for the Open edX platform, you should follow the steps above.
+  However, translating the edX website (https://openedx.org) occurs in a different application, so in order to become a collaborator with G-translate, you should contact our Open edX Community Manager Eden Huthmacher by writing an `email: <ehuthmacher@tcril.org>`_.

 .. _Transifex: https://www.transifex.com/signup/